slendersnax/WADdup/README.md

 		- your default Wine Prefix is `~/.wine`
 	- you can also change what Prefix Wine uses to load the game

+- as of v0.95 when resizing the window the new size is saved automatically
+	- **important**: when resizing to a larger size, some elements may get resized until you restart the program

 ### todo

 - [x] test on other platforms